RoboDK/Plug-In-Interface/PluginAttachObject/README.md

 # Attach Object

-The Attach Object Plug-in for RoboDK can dynamically attach multiple objects to a robot joint.
+The Attach Object Plug-in for RoboDK can dynamically attach multiple objects to a robot link.

 ## Features

 - Attached objects will be updated to track the robot movements
-- An object can be attached once, and a robot can have multiple objects attached to multiple joints
+- An object can be attached once, and a robot can have multiple objects attached to multiple links
 - The user can attach and detach objects by right-clicking an object, multiple objects, or a robot

 | Dress Pack (multiple objects)           | Robot                                   | Robot + Dress Pack                            |